Tina Burns

 • There are two induction options that will hold food for up to 60 minutes

-• Another option heats the bases one at a time in 35-second increments
+• Another option heats the bases one at a time in 16-20 seconds

-• For those needing a longer hold time, there is an option that offers a holding time of up to 90 minutes; the three-phase version of this unit has a base cycle time of 15 seconds, although lower voltages may take longer
+• For those needing a longer hold time, there is an option that offers a holding time of up to 90 minutes; this unit has a charging cycle of 10-15 seconds depending on the base used

-For these different systems, you can use the same dome but the base used for just a hot plate is different from the base that would be used for the induction systems.
-It is also important to note that the induction bases are not interchangeable.
+For these different systems, you can use the same dome but the base used for just a hot plate or pellet is different from the base that would be used for the induction systems.
+It is also important to note that the induction bases are not interchangeable between brands.

 So, you have your hot food covered.
 Now how do you get it to the resident?